vlang/v/vlib/pg/README.md

 ## Description:

 `pg` is a wrapper for the PostgreSQL client library.
-It provides access to a PostgreSQL DB server.
+It provides access to a PostgreSQL database server.

 Before you can use this module, you must first have PostgreSQL installed on your system.
 To do this, find your OS and perform the actions listed.